-But most houses built prior to the 1970s that have not been subsequently remodeled will almost always have drywall hung with nails, not screws.
-Also, some drywall installers still prefer to use nails rather than screws.
+Most houses built prior to the 1970s that have not been subsequently remodeled will almost always have drywall hung with nails, not drywall screws.
+Made of galvanized steel and with a broad head, drywall nails generally range from 1 1/8-inch to 1 7/8-inch long.
+Even if you have walls that have been built after the 1970s, you might still have wallboard hung with drywall nails, since some drywall installers prefer to use nails.

 - Multipurpose joint compound